 Thursday-Saturday evenings are the times to hit Disney’s Boardwalk to catch a performance from a performance troupes.
 Jugglers, balancing acts, and live music from amazingly-talented street musicians give the nights a fun feel.

 7. Send the Kids on a Pirate Adventure

 Children aged 4-12 can embark on four different kids-only pirate adventures which take place on Disney World waterways.
-Each child is given a pirate bandana to help set the mood before they set forth on a morning sail to ports of call (aka: resort marinas), listening to pirate tales, and following clues to the pirate chest full of booty.
-Each adventure focuses on a different story and meet at the marinas of various Disney resort hotels such as the Port Orleans and Yacht Club Resorts.
+Each child is given a pirate bandanna to help set the mood before they set forth on a morning sail to ports of call (aka: resort marinas), listen to pirate tales, and follow clues to the pirate chest full of booty.
+Each adventure focuses on a different story.
+Adventurers meet at the marinas of various Disney resort hotels such as the Port Orleans and Yacht Club Resorts.

 6. Explore Disney’s Themed Resort Hotels

 It’s easy to spend hours touring the 25 hotels on Walt Disney World property, daydreaming about future stays along the way.
 Many have special experiences to offer hotel occupants and visitors alike.

 Head to Disney’s Animal Kingdom Lodge to watch animals grazing on the savanna.
 At Disney’s Polynesian Village Resort, take free hula lessons and watch Magic Kingdom fireworks with your toes in the perfect Disney sand.

 Rent surrey bikes and pedal around the grounds of Disney’s Wilderness Lodge, head to Art of Animation Resort to watch real Disney animators at work, or ride a shuttle boat and get lost in the Deep South grandeur of Disney’s Port Orleans Resort.
 As you can see, the opportunities abound.